CMU-99P-Fall25-Practicum/Omen/README.md

 Once you have Wails, npm, and ipaddr.js installed, you can simply run `mage gui false` input gui and have it placed in the `artefacts` directory.

+>[!NOTE]
+>`mage build` does *not* build the GUI, as it is tangential and thus its build dependencies are not assumed when compiling the rest of the pipeline.

 #### Developing

 Wails includes a development server with hot-reload (thanks to vite) that fronts both a local app and webapp.
 Access it by navigating into `omen-gui` and calling `wails dev`.